dphdmn/DeepCubeA/README.md

+# About this fork

+This fork is an attempt to fix numpy compatability issues.

 # DeepCubeA

 This is the code for [DeepCubeA](https://cse.sc.edu/~foresta/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf) for python3 and PyTorch.
 The original python2, tensorflow code can be found on [CodeOcean](https://codeocean.com/capsule/5723040/tree/v1).